 The village of Scarning is situated 2 miles west of Dereham and 17 miles west of the city of Norwich.
 We are a largely agricultural parish, with a number of farms set in almost four thousand acres of land.
 The village has been in existence for over 900 years.
 In 1912, a bronze spearhead was found deep in the soil at Potter's Fen.
 The village was known as Scerninga in the Domesday book, Scerninges in 1199 and Skerning in 1253.

 The village has a celebrated school, founded in the early 17th century.
-Among its more famous pupils were King George III's Lord Chancellor, Edward Thurlow; the antiquarian John Fenn (editor of the Paston Papers); Charles Turner, who married one of Sir Robert Walpole's sisters; and Horatio Nelson's father, Edmund.
-A number of the Nelson family were trustees at the school.
-Other trustees at the school have included the Astleys of Melton Constable Hall, members of the Lombe family and the Wodehouses of Kimberley Hall, near Wymondham.
+Among its more famous pupils were Horatio Nelson's father, Edmund; King George III's Lord Chancellor, Edward Thurlow; and Charles Turner, who married one of Sir Robert Walpole's sisters and whose family built the Customs House at King's Lynn.
+At least six members of the Nelson family were trustees at the school.
+Other trustees at the school included the Astleys of Melton Constable Hall and the Wodehouses of Kimberley Hall, near Wymondham.
 Our most famous schoolmaster, Robert Potter, made a name for himself in literary London and became embroiled in a literary scandal with Dr Johnson.

 By the middle of the 18th century, our largest landowner was John Conyers of Copped Hall in Essex.
 Conyers was a Governor of the Foundling Hospital.
 His estate was sold to John Lombe, who in 1756 sat to the popular artist Pompeo Batoni in Rome, as part of his Grand Tour.
 Lombe's estate subsequently passed to the Evans-Lombe family, who were long time supporters of the village.